top of page

 • May: Golden Week holidays mean packed trains and attractions.

-• November: Fall season attracts many tourists
+• November: Fall season attracts many tourists.

 Timing Your Visit Right